k3larra/commuter/machine_teaching/machine_teaching.md

 ![](../images/andrea_train2.png)
 ![](../images/andrea_cf1.png)

-**Figure 3:** *For Andrea only her commute patterns to school is in the teaching set as seen in the confusion matrix.
+**Figure 3:** *Andrea has only her commute patterns to school in the teaching set as seen in the confusion matrix.
 The accuracy is acceptable since the bulk of Andreas journeys are to and from school.
 Accuracy on test set 0.89*

 **Björn**

 ![](../images/bjorn_train1.png)
 ![](../images/bjorn_cf1.png)

 **Figure 3:** *For Björn the result is unclear and the journeys are confused with each other.
 This can also be seen in Figure 1.
-Accuracy on test set 0.57*
+Accuracy on test set is 0.57*

 **Maria**